msolefonte/tww2-vco2-main/README.md

 With this package, a major redone of all the vanilla factions (fifty four at the moment of the writing) has been introduced.
-It includes new features, new victory times and major differentiations between factions, always with a deep respect for the rich lore of Warhammer but without being to hardore: fun has been the main priority, lorefulness goes after it.
+It includes new features, new victory times and major differentiations between factions, always with a deep respect for the rich lore of Warhammer but without being to hardcore: fun has been the main priority, lorefulness goes after it.

 To use it you only have to subscribe to the mod in the Steam Workshop, as well as satisfying its dependencies.
 Using the